santrancisco/ebfe_site/content/posts/aws_101_lab.md

 draft: false
 ---

-This lab is kinda like a Helloworld for AWS networking.
+This lab is kinda like a Helloworld for AWS networking I built when I first did my Associate exam so i will share it here.
 It walks you through creating a VPC from ground up and walk you through why things arent working (yet).

 ### Intro ###